-To encourage University of Cambridge alumni to stay engaged, our design and digital teams created a magazine-style e-newsletter design that encouraged click-throughs and made university news more appealing.
+To encourage University of Cambridge alumni to stay engaged, we created a magazine-style e-newsletter that generated a high click-through rate.

 Increasingly positioning themselves as communication hubs, alumni organisations are using effective e-newsletter design to deliver tailored news, events and opportunities that ensure university students remain engaged after graduation.

 Academic institutions often face some resistance when trying to preserve student engagement after they’ve finished their education.
-With this in mind, the University of Cambridge asked Parker Design to develop a suite of e-newsletters that various departments could use to encourage alumni support.
+That’s why the University of Cambridge asked us to develop a suite of e-newsletters that various departments could use to encourage alumni support and active involvement.

-The excellent relationship we established with the digital communications team at the university gave us insight into the challenges that academic institutions face in preserving student engagement.
-Creating a connection with alumni and maintaining their support is essential to achieving on-going educational objectives.
-This helped us focus on best ways to deliver relevant content to readers and develop an effective cross-departmental communications tool, which was user-friendly, but also sleek and high-impact.
+Working closely with the digital communications team at Cambridge gave us an insight into the challenges that academic institutions face in preserving student engagement, and creating a connection with alumni and maintaining their support is essential to achieving their objectives.
+This helped us focus on the best ways to deliver relevant content to the audience, and develop an effective cross-departmental communications tool – user-friendly, and also sleek and impactful.